Last updated: August 7, 2020

 So not every mix of uses is a good one.
 Complete lack of consistency in building setback and height, as well as a disparate set of uses, isn't comfortable.
 So the soundest of urban design principles is that the land and building uses need to be compatible with their neighbors, particularly if you can see from one to another.

 Is a concrete plant likely to need to be close to a Five-Star restaurant?
 I think not.
 But would a loft condominium development marketing to young people need to be near a moderately priced, loud, and popular restaurant?
-Yes.
+Yes, that would be a selling point.

 Probably civic space is simply another twist on the idea of a sense of place, but let's emphasize that there should be a physical place where people can have chance encounters and also purposeful gatherings.